slcoplin/EV-Cleaning/data_cleaner_documentation.md

   <p class=MsoNormal>Large gaps indicate connectivity issues with the station.
   Even short gaps seem to cause problematic data.
 If this is resolved, 10 minutes or greater <span class=GramE>is</span> appropriate.</p>
-  <p class=MsoNormal>If ‘data’ does not pass this criterion, second element of
+  <p class=MsoNormal>If 'data' does not pass this criterion, second element of
   return error will be “<span class=SpellE>BigGap</span>”.</p>
   <p class=MsoNormal>Default: 1 minute</p>
   <p class=MsoNormal>This criterion will be ignored if None.</p>